 “Hope amid Death and Destruction in La Plata, Argentina” (Baltic Review)

 “Who’s Who Cyprus 2008″ (published with The Moscow Times)

 At Musing on Minus, he blogs about his striving to live a life of maximum meaning through the minimalization of his existence — occasional steak-and-wine excesses notwithstanding.

-Alan’s native tongue is Spanish and he writes regularly in that language for El Correo de las Indias; the Spanish-language version of his personal blog, Mínimum Opus; and the Center for a Stateless Society, where he also contributes as Spanish translator.
+Alan’s native tongue is Spanish and he writes regularly in that language for El Correo de las Indias; the Spanish-language version of his personal blog, Mínimum Opus; and the Center for a Stateless Society, where he also contributes as Spanish translator and media coordinator.